dxw/playbook/contributing.md

 ### It’s in guides if
 * it’s a detailed, step by step instruction.
 * we’re talking about something specialist.
-This could mean we are using jargon. and referring to community-known methods and ways of working.
+This could mean we are using jargon and referring to community-known methods and ways of working.

 ### It’s something else if
 * it’s something visual and reusable, it will likely belong in the brandbook.